 I could not get this to work as the WAN or main incoming connection would always take priority.
 Now from here, this only applies to folk using openWRT-based routers.
 There is a text file in the GL-iNET router called /etc/config/network which controls the priorities of the available WANS (option metric “10” or similar).
 So, if WAN is value 10 and WWAN is value 20, the lower priority wins in a contest – easy – except when it isn’t.
 SO, I swapped the metric value for WAN and WWAN and rebooted – no change.
 I changed them back and rebooted as I don’t like living dangerously.
 I then went off to GL-iNET’s forum and discovered that there may be another file who’s values are more important. /etc/config/mwan3

 I went to the bottom of that file to discover:

 config member 'wan_only' option interface 'wan' option metric '2' option weight '3' config member 'wwan_only' option interface 'wwan' option metric '1' option weight '3'

+Don’t panic about this as things have changed for the better in 2023.
 Originally those metrics were ‘1’ and ‘2’ – I simply swapped them over and didn’t even have to reboot the router – that solved the problem.
 I now have a large-amount-of-data 4G service which does the job but if for any reason I do run out of data (unlikely), I can simply activate the hotspot on my phone and the phone hotspot will begin to supply the Internet to my network.

 The Internet address coming from my phone hotspot, sitting in the office – the incoming address (in both cases) is dynamic before anyone says I’m giving too much info away…